Solvable Groups, Free Divisors and Nonisolated Matrix Singularities I: Towers of Free Divisors: Towers of Linear Algebraic Groups and Representations

-We will use the properties of \S \ref{S:OpBLkReps} to show that it sufficient to analyze each stage of the tower to deduce that it has a block structure.
-Before doing so we first deduce an important consequence for the collection of exceptional orbit varieties.
-Then, for such a tower of representations with a block structure (or nonreduced block structure) we have the following basic theorem which will yield the results for many spaces of matrices. \begin{Thm} Suppose $(\bG, \bV)$ is a tower of connected linear algebraic groups and representations which has a block structure.
-Let $\cE_{\ell}$ be the exceptional orbit variety for the action of $G_{\ell}$ on $V_{\ell}$.
-Then, \begin{itemize} \item[i)] For each ${\ell}$, $\cE_{\ell}$ is a linear free divisor. \item[ii)] The quotient space $V_{\ell}/W_{1}^{\ell}$ can be naturally identified with $V_{\ell - 1}$ as $G_{\ell-1}$--representations. \item[iii)] The generalized determinant variety $\cD_{\ell}$ for the action of $G_{\ell}$ on $V_{\ell}$ satisfies $\cE_{\ell} = \cD_{\ell} \cup \pi_{\ell}^*\cE_{{\ell}-1}$, where $\pi_{\ell}$ denotes a projection $V_{\ell} \to V_{{\ell}-1}$.
+splits, as $G_\ell/K_1^{\ell}\cong i_{\ell-1}(G_{\ell-1})\subset G_{\ell}$.
+Moreover, the representations of these groups and their collections of invariant subspaces are compatible.
+This will also allow us to use the properties of \S \ref{S:OpBLkReps} to give inductive criteria at each stage to establish the tower block structure.
+We first deduce an important consequence for the collection of exceptional orbit varieties.
+Specifically the tower structure will allow us to canonically decompose the exceptional orbit varieties for the representations in terms of those from lower dimensions together with the generalized determinant varieties.
+Then, for such a tower of representations with a block structure (or nonreduced block structure) we have the following basic theorem which summarizes the key consequences and will yield the results for many spaces of matrices. \begin{Thm} Suppose $(\bG, \bV)$ is a tower of connected linear algebraic groups and representations which has a block structure.
+Let $\cE_{\ell}$ be the exceptional orbit variety for the action of $G_{\ell}$ on $V_{\ell}$. \begin{itemize} \item[i)] For each ${\ell}$, $\cE_{\ell}$ is a linear free divisor. \item[ii)] The quotient space $V_{\ell}/W_{1}^{\ell}$ can be naturally identified with $V_{\ell - 1}$ as $G_{\ell-1}$--representations. \item[iii)] The generalized determinant variety $\cD_{\ell}$ for the action of $G_{\ell}$ on $V_{\ell}$ satisfies $\cE_{\ell} = \cD_{\ell} \cup \pi_{\ell}^*\cE_{{\ell}-1}$, where $\pi_{\ell}$ denotes the projection $V_{\ell} \to V_{{\ell}-1}$ induced from ii). \end{itemize}